-We tour a magnificent suite of monuments in the area, including Fontevraud Abbey – final resting-place of Henry II, Eleanor of Aquitaine and Richard the Lionheart – and the mighty fortress of Chinon.
-Return to Angers for a group dinner.
+We tour a magnificent suite of monuments south-east of Angers, including Fontevraud Abbey – final resting place of Henry II, Eleanor of Aquitaine and Richard the Lionheart; the mighty fortress of Chinon; and the exquisite Romanesque church of Notre-Dame de Cunault.

 Drive to Le Mans.
 Its cathedral mixes a Romanesque nave with a High-Gothic choir, and contains the tomb of Henry II’s father, Geoffrey of Anjou.
 From here we return to the Gare du Nord in Paris, arriving by 5.30pm.

 Historian and broadcaster with a specialisation in the Middle Ages.
 He studied and taught history at the universities of London and Oxford, and his doctorate on the 13th-century earls of Norfolk was published in 2005.
 He presented the highly acclaimed television series Castle and wrote its accompanying book.
 His other books include The Norman Conquest and A Great and Terrible King: Edward I and the Forging of Britain, his latest release is King John: Treachery, Tyranny and the Road to Magna Carta.

 £1,575 per person sharing in a double room

 £1,820 for one person in a double room

 Please note flights or trains are not included.

 The price includes the speaker and a tour manager, accommodation with meals as detailed below, transport by private coach, admissions to sites as mentioned in the itinerary.